-From the middle of June until the end of September, the 57th continued to act in support of the 4th Infantry Division.
+From the middle of June until the end of September, the 57th continued to act in support of the 4th Division.
 During this time, several aircraft received damage from ground fire, but no casualties occurred.

-In October, the 4th Infantry Division began to "Stand Down" and the 57th began preparations for its move to Pleiku.
-The move was completed on 18 November and the 57th began its support of ARVN units in the Pleiku area.
+In October, the 4th Division began to "Stand Down" and the 57th began preparations for its move to Pleiku.
+The move was completed on 18 Nov. and the 57th began its support of ARVN units in the Pleiku area.

-On 22 November, the 57th flew in support of the siege of Plei Mei.
+On 22 Nov the 57th flew in support of the siege of Plei Mei.
 Six aircraft were damaged by intense enemy fire, a pilot was KIA and another crew member was wounded.

-At the new year approached, the 57th began once again to take over the FOB II mission, once again proving the superior air combat capability of the 57th AHC.
+As the new year approached, the 57th began once again to take over the FOB II mission, once again proving the superior air combat capability of the 57th AHC.

-As the new year began, it would begin a turning point of the U.S. involvement in Vietnam, and consequently, an increased level of responsibility in carrying out our missions for the 57th AHC.
+As the new year began, it would begin a turning point of the U.S. involvement in Vietnam, and consequently, an increased level of responsibility in carrying out missions for the 57th AHC."

-As the 57th once again took over the FOB II mission, it was decided by command at 52nd Combat Aviation Battalion and at 5th Special Forces Group that the Gladiators would have FOB "TFN" (Until Further Notice).
-This was done as a result of the unit performing this unique mission with great success and a minimal loss of aircraft and personnel.
+As the 57th took over once again the FOB II mission, it was decided by command at Battalion and at 5th Special Forces Group that the Gladiators would have FOB "TFN".
+This was done as the unit performed this unique mission with great success and minimal loss of aircraft and personnel.
 It was also decided that the 361st, the Pink Panthers, also based at Pleiku, would handle gun protection for the Gladiators on FOB for the duration as well.

-In January, the process known as "Vietnamization" was in full gear.
-As more and more U.S. units were "Standing Down", the responsibilities of fighting on the ground was slowly being turned over to the ARVN's.
-Although now the 57th's primary mission was FOB, their other duties would be to support the ARVN's takeover of Fire Bases, ground operations and eventually the air war.
+In January, the process of "Vietnamization" was in full gear.
+As more and more U.S. units were "Standing Down", the responsibilities of fighting the ground war was slowly being turned over to the ARVN'S. Although now the 57th's primary mission was FOB, their other duties would be to support the ARVN'S take-over of Fire Bases, ground operations and eventually the air war.

-The FOB mission was rotated within the Gladiators every other day between the 1st (White) and 2nd (Yellow) Flight Platoons.
-When not flying FOB that particular day, that Gladiator platoon flew other missions in their expanded Area of Operation.
-This expanded AO, comprised of the Pleiku, Kontum and Dak To areas, meant flying an increased number of missions in support of ARVN units.
+FOB was rotated in the Gladiators every other day from 1st (White) to 2nd (Yellow) platoon.
+When not flying FOB that day, the Gladiator platoon flew other missions in their expanded AO of the Pleiku/Kontum/Dak To area, which increasingly meant flying missions in support of ARVN units.

-During January and February, intelligence obtained from the FOB missions indicated massive amounts of NVA soldiers and equipment were moving across the tri-border area into Vietnam.
-In response, Command began to set up approximately eight ARVN fire bases from Dak To to the border, to attempt to combat the enemy flow.
+In Jan-Feb, intelligence obtained from the FOB missions indicated massive amounts of NVA and equipment were moving across the tri-border area into Vietnam.
+In response, Command began to set up approximately 8 ARVN fire bases from Dak To to the border to attempt to combat the flow.

 As March began, it became evident that the ARVN effort would fail to the massive NVA assault.
 One by one, the fire bases were over-run and destroyed by the NVA.
-This climaxed on 31 March, as Fire Base 6, located just west of Dak To, was the last to fall.
-In support of Fire Base 6, two slicks from the 1st Cav's "Chickenman" unit was shot down atop the compound.

-Units from the Gladiators and the Pink Panthers were sent to search for the crews who were E&E'ing from the base along with ARVN troops.
+This climaxed on 31 Mar as Fire Base 6, located just west of Dak To, was the last to fall.
+In support of Fire Base 6, two slicks from the Cav "Chickenman" unit were shot down atop the compound.
+Units from the Gladiators and the Pink Panthers were sent to search for the crews who were E & E from the base along with ARVN troops.
 Forced to fly low and slow to search the area, and facing heavy thunderstorms and extremely intense enemy ground fire, the Gladiator slicks were able to locate and extract the downed crews to safety.

-All through April, the AO in and around Fire Base 6 and the surrounding area were repeatedly subjected to intense "Arc-Light" B-52 bombing on the NVA assault force.
+All through April, the AO in and around Fire Base 6 and the surrounding area were repeatedly subjected to intense "Arc-light" B-52 bombing on the NVA assault force.
 Intelligence recon by FOB II and other missions indicated many enemy KIA and an apparent withdrawal back across the border.